 Molina makes UM decisions in a timely manner to accommodate the urgency of the situation as determined by the Member's clinical situation.
-The definition of expedited/urgent is when the situation where the standard time frame or decision-making process could seriously jeopardize the life or health of the Member, the health or safety of the Member or others, due to the Member's psychological state, or in the opinion of the Provider with knowledge of the Member's medical or behavioral health condition, would subject the Member to adverse health consequences without the care or treatment that is subject of the request, or could jeopardize the Member's ability to regain maximum function.
+The definition of expedited/urgent is when the standard time frame or decision-making process could seriously jeopardize the life or health of the Member, the health or safety of the Member or others, due to the Member's psychological state, or in the opinion of the Provider with knowledge of the Member's medical or behavioral health condition, would subject the Member to adverse health consequences without the care or treatment that is subject of the request, or could jeopardize the Member's ability to regain maximum function.
 Supporting documentation is required to justify the expedited request.

-For expedited organization determinations/pre-service authorization request, molina will make a determination as promptly as the Member's health requires and no later than contractual requirements or 72 hours after we receive the initial request for service in the event a Provider indicates, or if we determine that a standard authorization decision time frame could jeopardize a Member's life or health.
-For a standard authorization request, Molina makes the determination and provides notification no later than contractual requirements.
+Molina will make an organizational determination as promptly as the Member's health requires and no later than contractual and regulatory requirements.
+Expedited timeframes are followed when the Provider indicates, or if we determine that a standard authorization decision time frame could jeopardize a Member's life or health.

-Providers who request prior authorization approval for patient services and/or procedures may request to review the criteria used to make the final decision.
-Molina has a full-time Medical Director available to discuss medical necessity decisions with the requesting Provider at (855) 237-6178.
+Providers who request prior authorization for services and/or procedures may request to review the criteria used to make the final decision.
+A Molina Medical Director is available to discuss medical necessity decisions with the requesting Provider at (855) 237-6178 during business hours.

 Upon approval, the requestor will receive an authorization number.
-The number may be provided by telephone or fax.
+The number may be provided by telephone or fax, or via the Availity portal.
 If a request is denied, the requestor and the Member will receive a letter explaining the reason for the denial and additional information regarding the grievance and appeals process.
-Denials also are communicated to the Provider by telephone if at all possible or by fax with confirmation of receipt if telephonic communication fails.
+Denials also are communicated to the Provider.

-Peer-to-Peer Review
+Peer-to-peer review

-Upon receipt of an adverse determination, the Provider (peer) may request a peer-to-peer discussion within five business days of the decision for prior authorization requests.
-For inpatient admissions, a request for a peer-to-peer discussion may be granted within five business days from discharge.
+Upon receipt of an adverse determination, the Provider (peer) may request a peer-to-peer discussion within five (5) business days from the notification.